Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

+- Add context menu for days in the visual month view to show sun or moon times and to study parashah and celebrations.
 - Add click on a visual month day to change current day.
-- Add context menu for days in the visual month view to show sun or moon times and to study parashah and celebrations.
+- Add rectangle around the current day in visual month.
 - Add celebration verses board.
 - Add `--celebrationverses` command-line option to show this board.
 - Add link in reminder box to open verses board.